Advances in Breast Cancer Research and Treatment Give Hope, Save Lives

 New Test Shows if Breast Cancer Sufferers Can Skip Chemo

 The Oncotype DX Test is used to analyze genes from cancerous breast tissue.
 The results of the test will indicate how likely a person is to have a recurrence and how effective chemotherapy will be.
-A recent study showed that women with Oncotype DX test scores between zero and 10 can be effectively treated with just hormonal therapy and skip the chemo altogether.
+A 2015 study showed that women with Oncotype DX test scores between zero and 10 can be effectively treated with just hormonal therapy and skip the chemo altogether.
 Scientists will continue to research test subjects with scores between 11 and 25 to see if they can more clearly determine whether or not chemo is beneficial to them.

 Starting Mammograms at Age 40 Does Save Lives

 Medical professionals have questioned the effectiveness of early-age mammograms, citing that false positives result in invasive and burdensome procedures.
 But one British study showed that when women who are at risk for breast cancer start getting regular mammograms at age 40, more lives are indeed saved.

 Researchers divided women into two groups.
 One group started receiving mammograms at around age 40, the other received prescribed care, getting regular mammograms starting at age 50.
 After nearly 20 years, the researchers have found that fewer women in the earlier group died from breast cancer than the women receiving the standard care.
 The early intervention did save lives.